 Quick answer

-Take a Bluebook test under realistic conditions, review every missed and uncertain question in My Practice, group errors by domain and cause, then build targeted sets in the Student Question Bank before taking another full test.
+Take a scored Bluebook test under realistic conditions, review every missed and uncertain question in My Practice, build filtered sets in the Student Question Bank, and use Khan Academy when you need a lesson rather than another test.

 Give each full test a job